nkamali/youtube_pop/README.md

 ## Feature Requests

-    Please email Navid at navidgems@gmail.com if you have suggestions on how to make the youtube_pop gem more useful.
+    Please email Navid at navidgems at gmail. if you have suggestions on how to make the youtube_pop gem more useful.

 ## Contributing